Peach Water Lilies

 'Blushing Bride'

-I'm simply baffled by why this water lily is not more popular or commonly available.
+I'm simply baffled that this lily is not more popular or commonly available.
 Great color, great form, it flowers well and has unique, strongly mottled foliage.
 It's simply Perry Slocum's best peach colored lily.
 It also has the interesting habit of occasionally not opening its flowers all the way.
 At first this bothered me, but then I realized the partially open flowers are unique looking and attractive in their own way.

 'Clyde Ilkins'